cburggie/CBD2/README.md

 * mana potions restore 20/40/80/160/320 hp
 * super health and mana potions are sold by vendors in late Nightmare
 * rejuvenation potions are sold by vendors in late Hell
-* added Elixer, which gives 5 permanent attribute points when used
+* added Elixer, which gives permanent attribute points when used
-* added Book of Skill, which gives 1 permanent skill point when used
+* added Book of Skill, which gives permanent skill points when used

 ### Missiles.txt